grzegorznowak/ansible-server-performance-assessment/README.md

 ### Low level premise

-The plan is to have a set of provisioning-blocking assertions over machine's performance capabilities, using little to none additional software.
+The plan is to have a set of provisioning-blocking assertions over machine's performance capabilities, using ~~little to none~~ minimum additional software.
 As such the final result might be somewhat more of a heuristic than an actual ay/nay answer, but it *should* be perfectly suitable as a test canary.